oscbyspro/Ultimathnum/README.md

 #### The `Fallible<T>` redemption arc

 The value-error pair is undoubtedly a top-tier recovery mechanism when the value preserves relevant information, like in many binary integer operations. `Fallible<T>` supercharges this idea by adding powerful transformations and ergonomic utilities.
-It promotes soundness by easing the process of propagating errors.
+It promotes soundness by streamlining the process of propagating errors.
 Let's get you up to speed by examining your scalable error-handling arsenal.

 ##### Propagation: `veto(_:)`

 A single error is usually enough to invalidate an operation, but you may want to group all errors corresponding to a semantically meaningful unit of work.
-The `veto(_:)` operation lets you efficiently combine multiple errors.
-It forwards its value, along with the logical disjunction of its error indicator and the given argument.
+The `veto(_:)` operation allows you to combine multiple error indicators efficiently and with ease.
+It forwards the underlying value alongside the logical disjunction of the current error indicator and the given argument.
 Here's how it works in practice.

 ```swift
 U8.max.veto(false).veto(false) // value: 255, error: false